rwdaigle/elixir-environment-basics/README.md

 ^ Look at dir structure: config, lib and test dirs

-^ mix.exs: Main entrypoint for app - define apps, dependencies, metadata
+^ mix.exs: Main entrypoint for app - define sub-apps (Elixir project can have many sub-apps, all composed as a single system), dependencies, metadata

 ^ Compile w/ `mix compile`, look at `_build` for build artifacts.
 Erlang VM code.
 Elixir compiles to Erlang bytecode.
-Important b/c have Erlang app.

 ^ mix test

-^ Other frameworks plug into mix to provide project generators: E.g., `mix phoenix.new` for Phoenix apps

-^ Test provide convenient way to get some code executing, so start there
+^ Tests provide convenient way to get some code executing, so go there next

 —

-# Test
+# Test*

 ```elixir
 # test/triangle_test.exs